 Bones works at the Jeffersonian Institute.
-There is no such place in Washington DC.
+There is no such place in Washington, D.C.
 However, the name is probably a play on the Smithsonian Institute.
-Shots of the outside of the actual Smithsonian are often used in the show also.
+Shots of the outside of the actual Smithsonian, are often used in the show.

-Originally, the weight they'd give the victim who was exactly like Brennan on "The Doctor in the Photo" would be 20lbs less than the weight that aired.
-Emily Deschanel had read the script and called the producers, asking them to put the weight closer to the reality.
+Originally, the weight they'd give the victim, who was exactly like Brennan on "The Doctor in the Photo", would be twenty pounds less than the weight that aired.
+Emily Deschanel had read the script, and called the producers, asking them to put the weight closer to reality.

-The Royal Diner, where Brennen and Booth (and occasionally the other characters) go to relax after work really exists in Washington - but the one in New Jersey (on Route 31 North), not the District of Columbia.
+The Royal Diner, where Brennan and Booth (and occasionally the other characters) go to relax after work, really exists in Washington - but the one in New Jersey (on Route 31 North), not the District of Columbia.

-Up to season 3, Special Agent Seeley Booth has handled a Glock 17, a Magnum .357, a two-tone S&W Sigma (commonly misidentified as a Glock, both pistols look and function nearly identical, however Glock does not produce two-toned pistols), and a Tokyo Marui Hi-Capa 5.1 (Airsoft replica) with a tactical flashlight attachment, along with a Colt .22 back up weapon.
-While Doctor Temperance Brennan has handled a Colt .22 in 'The Pilot' where she shot a suspect as well as on several occasions to back Agent Booth, a very large Smith and Wesson M500 .50 Revolver in season 2, and Booth's Tokyo Marui Hi-Capa 5.1 Airsoft Replica when she shot Booth's stalker.
+Up to season three, Special Agent Seeley Booth has handled a Glock 17, a Magnum .357, a two-tone S&W Sigma (commonly misidentified as a Glock, both pistols look and function nearly identical, however Glock does not produce two-toned pistols), and a Tokyo Marui Hi-Capa 5.1 (Airsoft replica) with a tactical flashlight attachment, along with a Colt .22 back up weapon.
+While Doctor Temperance Brennan has handled a Colt .22 in the pilot episode, where she shot a suspect, as well as on several occasions to back Agent Booth, a very large Smith and Wesson M500 .50 Revolver in season two, and Booth's Tokyo Marui Hi-Capa 5.1 Airsoft Replica when she shot Booth's stalker.